 Prevention of skin cancer

-Whenever UV levels reach 3 or above, a combination of sun protection measures (broad-brimmed hats, clothing, sunscreen, shade, and if practical, sunglasses) are needed.
-Don't just wait for hot and sunny days to use sun protection as UV can still be damaging, even on cool, cloudy days.
+Whenever UV levels are 3 or higher, use a combination of sun protection measures (broad-brimmed hat, clothing, sunscreen, shade, and if practical, sunglasses).
+Don't just wait for hot and sunny days to use sun protection as UV can still reach damaging levels, even on cool, cloudy days.

-Check the sun protection times each day, and during those times use a combination of five SunSmart measures:
+Check the sun protection times each day, and during those times use a combination of 5 SunSmart measures:

-- slip on some sun-protective clothing that covers as much skin as possible
+- Slip on sun-protective clothing that covers as much skin as possible.

-- slop on SPF 30 or higher sunscreen.
-Make sure it is broad spectrum (protects against UVA and UVB rays) and is water-resistant.
-Put it on 20 minutes before you go outdoors and reapply every two hours (even if the label states it is four hours water resistant).
-Never use sunscreen to extend the time you spend in the sun
+- Slop on SPF50+ broad-spectrum, water-resistant sunscreen.
+Apply sunscreen 20 minutes before you go outdoors and reapply it every 2 hours (even if the label states it is 4 hours water-resistant).
+Never use sunscreen on its own or to extend the time you spend in the sun.

-- slide on some sunglasses – make sure they meet Australian/New Zealand Standard AS/NZS 1067.
+- Slide on wrap-around sunglasses.
+Make sure they meet Australian/New Zealand Standard AS/NZS 1067.
 Optometry Australia recommends using eye protection all year.

 Read about skin cancer and sun safety for children.